redwoodjs/redwood/packages/create-redwood-app-template/packages/router/README.md

 Redwood Router (RR from now on) is designed to list all routes in a single file, without any nesting.
 We prefer this design, as it makes it very easy to track which routes map to which pages.

-## Installation and use outside of a Redwood app
+## Installation

-RR was designed for use in Redwood apps, and the rest of the documentation here will use examples that are appropriate in that context.
+RR was designed for use in Redwood apps, and if you use `yarn create-redwood-app` it will be installed for you.
+The rest of the documentation here will use examples that are appropriate in that context.
 That said, you can use RR outside of Redwood apps too!
-If you do, there are a few things to note:

-1. Redwood auto-imports every Page component in the `Routes.js` file, so if you use it outside of that context, you will need to import your Pages manually.
+To learn more, see [Installation and use outside of a Redwood app](#installation-and-use-outside-of-a-redwood-app) at the end of this document.

 ## Router and Route